 Matters Considered in the Year

 The Committee met three times during the financial year to consider the Financial Statements and to review the internal control systems.
-The principal matters considered by the Committee were the valuation of the Company's assets, proof of ownership of its investments and cash, and the maintenance of its approval as an investment trust.
+The Company's Auditors and the Manager were invited to attend meetings of the Committee as appropriate.